 On May 20, 2009, President Barack Obama signed the "HEARTH Act" (Public Law 111-22), providing congressional authorization of the CoC process.
-Regulations governing the CoC program were published in the summer of 2012.
 The "HEARTH Act" reauthorized the housing title of the "McKinney-Vento Act."
 HUD began issuing regulations in 2011, with the release of interim regulations on the Emergency Solutions Grant and the Homeless Management Information Systems, along with a final regulation on the definition of homelessness.